 So Where do you create?

-The link up will be open for a full year.
-You can grab a button if you like - spread the word to any sewer, quilter, artist or whatever.
+The link-up will be open Indefinitely.
+You can grab a button if you like - spread the word to any sewer, quilter, artist, or whatever.
 Indulge in the voyeuristic curiosities we all have on where others create.
 Share and Enjoy!